apache/causeway-site/content/index.md

     svn checkout https://svn.apache.org/repos/asf/isis/trunk

-We expect to have our top level migration out and an initial release this side of Xmas 2012.
+We expect to have our migration to a top level project (along with an initial release) this side of Xmas 2012.